Tomás Martín Etcheverry: 2022: Grand Slam and top 100 debuts

-2023: Major quarterfinal, ATP finals, Masters debut, Argentine No. 2, top 30
+2023: Major quarterfinal, Masters debut, Argentine No. 2, top 30

 Etcheverry recorded his first Major win at the 2023 Australian Open defeating Grégoire Barrère.

 At the 2023 Argentina Open, he reached his first ATP quarterfinal after defeating Hugo Dellien and Roberto Carballés Baena.
 In Rio, he lost to seventh seed Albert Ramos Viñolas.
 At the 2023 Chile Open he defeated Fabio Fognini in the first round.
 Next he defeated second seed Francisco Cerúndolo to reach his second quarterfinal for the biggest win of his career.
 He reached his first ATP semifinal defeating Dušan Lajović and then defeated third seed Sebastián Báez to reach his first-ever final.
 As a result, he moved to a new career high in the top 65 in the rankings.
 He lost in the final in three sets to home favorite Nicolás Jarry.

 Etcheverry made his Masters 1000 debut at Indian Wells as a direct entry where he lost to Andy Murray.
 In Miami he recorded his first Masters win over qualifier Pavel Kotov.

 He reached his second final of the season at the U.S. Men's Clay Court Championships, having to play four matches in two days due to rain, defeating qualifier Yannick Hanfmann in straight sets in the semifinal.
 He lost to top seed Frances Tiafoe in the final.
 As a result, he moved to a new career high in the top 60 at world No. 59 on 10 April 2023.

 In Rome he lost to world No. 1 Novak Djokovic in the second round.